mokanove/867678.xyz/README.md

 > You will need proxy IP , Without them, you won't be able to open your Cloudflare website.
 >
 > You can fill in the server domain name, just like "const proxyIPs = ["us-lax.867678.xyz"];"

+### Cloudflare proxy IP

+> On these servers, ports 80, 443, 2052, 2082, and 8080 are reverse proxied to Cloudflare CDN.
+If your Cloudflare speed is very slow, you can try to configure IP force pointing to get high speed from these servers.

 ## Los Angeles , California , USA (LAX) :